1 Day

 “It’s not bragging if you can back it up.”
 So said Muhammad Ali — the late boxer, social activist, and cultural icon known as The Greatest.

 He was right.
-And yet, too many of us resist bragging when we update our leaders, write our self-appraisals and self-assessments, even introduce ourselves to others.
-Crown achievements—the gems of our work or career—are buried or left out.
+And yet, too many of us resist bragging when we update our leaders, write our self-appraisals and self-assessments, even introduce ourselves to others and interview for plum jobs.
+Crown achievements—the gems of our work or career—we bury or leave out.

-Brag Like a Boss brings you my proven process, secrets, and habits I've built as a trusted executive communications coach with Google, the US Air Force, Dell, American Express, and many global finance companies.
+Brag Like a Boss brings you tactics I've built as a trusted executive communications coach with Fortune 100 and 500 leaders who feel the same pain.

--Write a compelling bio based on facts and narrative insights, no fluff in sight
+-Write a compelling bio with facts and narrative insights, no fluff or vague language.

 -Notice (without judgment) the language we use to dim vs shine our light.
 Re-cast with active vs passive voice, real vs corporate language, and with concrete facts.

 -Add in vital context.
-Simple adds like the numbers of employees and customers at the company where you serve boosts confidence and heightens awareness, too.
+Simple adds like the numbers of employees and customers at the company where you serve boosts self pride and heightens awareness, too.

 Join the next cohort.
 Bring your team.
-You'll change how you write, speak, and think about your work for the rest of your career.
-You will soar from the insights and tactics gained.
+You'll begin to challenge how you write, speak, and think about your work for the rest of your career.

 01